XPRNetwork/ProtonSwift/README.md

 - [x] Persist and manage Proton Accounts
 - [x] Persist and manage private keys via keychain
 - [x] Signing transactions
-- [ ] Handle ESR Signing requests ( In progress )
+- [ ] Handle ESR Signing requests ( In progress ) 🚧

 ## Usage

 The main class that you will need to interface with is `Proton` which encapsulates most all of the needed functions.
+Firstly you import `Proton`.
+Initialize `Proton` by passing a `Proton.Config` struct.
+You'll want to also call `Proton.shared.fetchRequirements` function at startup so that all needed requirements for the library will be present before moving forward.

 ```swift
 import Proton